sundaobo/sundaobo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Sun Daobo , a graduate researcher at the *School of Aerospace Engineering, Xiamen University*.
+I am Daobo Sun, a Ph.D. student at the School of Aerospace Engineering, Xiamen University.
+I previously studied at the College of Computer Science and Technology, Harbin Engineering University.
-My research focuses on remote sensing image processing and indoor positioning.
+My research interests include remote sensing image processing, indoor positioning, and multimodal fusion.
+I am also currently working on generative modeling and related tasks.
-Specifically, I work on optical/SAR change detection, multi-modal registration, noise-robust image enhancement, and multi-sensor fusion-based indoor localization.
-I aim to build uncertainty-guided frameworks that improve the reliability and interpretability of perception and positioning models.

-I am also broadly interested in trustworthy AI and uncertainty quantification for multi-modal perception tasks.
+I am always open to collaborations.
+You can find my publications on Google Scholar, and feel free to reach out to me at sundaobo@stu.xmu.edu.cn.

 # 🔥 News